 This course is offered by the Career and Life Planning office (CLP) for juniors and seniors.
-CLP exists to help WJU students and alumni be prepared for the world of work upon graduation and to become exceptionally employable.
+CLP exists to help Jessup students and alumni be prepared for the world of work upon graduation and to become "Exceptionally Employable."
 This course supports this campus-wide initiative.
 This course will engage students to demonstrate and practice all of the steps associated with institutional internship requirements and practical tools to use within the job search process.
-Course topics include, but are not limited to, self-assessment, occupational research, goal setting, resume writing, cover letter writing, internship resources and procedures, social media reputation management, portfolio creation, and interviewing strategies.
-(Formerly LDRS375)
+Course topics include (but not limited to): selfassessment, occupational research, goal setting, resume writing, cover letter writing, internship resources and procedures, social media reputation management, portfolio creation, and interviewing strategies.
+Recommend CAPS175 as prerequisite